VivekAlhat/Frontend-Mentor-Challenges/faq-accordion/README.md

 ### Continued development

-I will spend soem time on checking how to make design look better on smaller screen sizes (320px).
-Currently it works well 350px.
+I will spend some time on checking how to make design look better on smaller screen sizes (320px).
+Currently it works well on 350px.

 ### Useful resources